PPM 8-11, Evaluation of Faculty Members

 4.4 Criteria for Granting Tenure

-document.
+Each college has formulated a written policy statement, the college tenure document, containing the criteria to be used in tenure review.
+Review criteria in college tenure documents may be further specified in written department standards or department tenure documents.
+In that case, each department's tenure document will be considered as a part of the college tenure document.
 The criteria set in the department tenure documents must meet or exceed the criteria specified in the college tenure document.
 The approval process for new or revised department standards or department tenure documents needs to be specified in the college tenure document.
 Department standards or department tenure documents shall be used in conjunction with the college tenure document when reviewing and evaluating a candidate's materials at every level or review (peer review, department, college, dean, university, Provost).
 A college tenure document must include: (1) the criteria, consistent with the minimum criteria outlined below; (2) the rationale for the criteria; and (3) the method for measuring performance with respect to the criteria.
 Acknowledging that some faculty members take an integrated approach to teaching, scholarship, and service, it may be appropriate to recognize contributions in more than one category (teaching, scholarship, and/or service) for a particular activity if evidence in a candidate's professional file demonstrates how the activity applies to multiple categories.

 Any change in the college tenure document shall be submitted through the dean to the Appointment, Promotion, Academic Freedom and Tenure Committee for analysis and recommendation to the Faculty Senate.
 Academic units that wish to change these documents shall submit their documents in writing to their tenure-track and tenured faculty for comments and a vote.
 The outcome of the vote shall be reported to the faculty and the academic units and shall accompany the documents throughout the approval process.
 Upon the approval of the Faculty Senate, the revision in the college tenure document shall be forwarded to the Provost.

-Upon approval by the Provost and Board of Trustees, the changed college tenure document will be considered adopted.
+Upon approval by the Provost and the President, in consultation with the Board of Trustees, the changed college tenure document will be considered adopted.
 The date of the final approval of the college tenure document will be affixed to the policy statement, and that date will be considered as the effective date.
 Thereafter, the approved and dated college tenure document will apply until any revision is channeled through the steps outlined herein and a new effective date is affixed.
 Copies of the approved revised college tenure document will be on file in the offices of the department chair, the dean, the Faculty Senate, and the Provost and will be accessible online at the provost homepage.

 Minimum criteria include: